FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 Take into account solar production
 ---------------------------------------

-First, we'll create a new csv file with solar forecast (MW, see the setup for sensor 4 above) for tomorrow.
+First, we'll create a new csv file with solar forecasts (MW, see the setup for sensor 4 above) for tomorrow.

 .. code-block:: console